Richard Martin - Surgeon

 Richard also performs all general surgery procedures (e.g. hernias, gallbladders, lymph node biopsies, ingrown toenails).

 Richard works in the multidisciplinary Melanoma Unit team, and for Waitemata District Health Board (North Shore and Waitakere).
-Private patients are seen at the Waitemata Specialist Centre, Takapuna and the new Rodney Surgical Centre at Warkworth.
+Private patients are seen at the Waitemata Specialist Centre, Takapuna and the Rodney Surgical Centre at Warkworth, and the Henderson Medical Centre.

 What is General Surgery?